-In the 5th millennium BCE, the Ubaid culture emerged in Southern Mesopotamia; within just that very culture the material and social basis of the Sumerian civilization was developed up to a considerable level.
-The Uruk culture that succeeded the Ubaid one was characterized by the presence of a considerable number of rather large settlements.
-Thus, by the end of the period in question the Urban Revolution took place within the Afroeurasian worldsystem; this revolution can be regarded as a phase transition of the Afroeurasian world-system to a qualitatively new level of social, political, cultural, demographic, and technological complexity (Berezkin 2007).
-By the end of the period in question one could observe the emergence of urbanized societies (Bernbeck and Pollock 2005: 17), as well as the first early states, their analogues (Grinin and Korotayev 2006; Grinin 2003, 2008a), and civilizations.
-Thus, by the end of the period in question the Urban Revolution took place within Afroeurasian world-system; this revolution can be regarded as a phase transition of the Afroeurasian world-system to a qualitatively new level of social, political, cultural, demographic, and technological complexity (Berezkin 2007).
+question one could observe the emergence of urbanized societies (Bernbeck and Pollock 2005: 17), as well as the first early states, their analogues (Grinin and Korotayev 2006; Grinin 2003, 2008a), and civilizations.
+Thus, by the end of the period in question the Urban Revolution took place within Afroeurasian world-system; this revolution can be regarded as a phase transition of Afroeurasian world-system to a qualitatively new level of social, political, cultural, demographic, and technological complexity (Berezkin 2007).

-In the beginning of this period the scale of links within the Afroeurasian world-system may be defined as regional because this world-system itself initially had a size of a region.
-With the expansion of the Afroeurasian world-system, the scale of its world-system links expanded too, thus, some time later (after the $7^{th}-6^{th}$ millennia BCE) they transformed into regional-continental ones.
-However, during this period the Afroeurasian world-system still covered a minor part of the Globe; and hence, at the global scale the local links still prevailed.
+In the beginning of this period the scale of links within the Afroeurasian world-system may be denoted as regional because in the very beginning this world-system itself had a size of a region.
+With the expansion of the Afroeurasian world-system, the scale of its world-system links expanded too.
+So some later (after 7-6 millennia BCE) they transform into regional-continental ones.
+However, during this period the Afroeurasian world-system still covered a minor part of the Globe; hence, at the global scale local links still prevailed during this period.

-2) The 3rd and 2nd millennia BCE - the development of the Afroeurasian world-system centers during the Bronze Age (the second phase).
+2) The 3rd and 2nd millennia BCE - development of the Afroeurasian world-system centers in the Bronze Age (the second phase).
 This is a period of a rather fast growth of agricultural intensiveness and population of the Afroeurasian world-system.
-A relatively rapid process of emergence and growth of the cities in the Afroeurasian world-system was observed in the second half of the 4th millennium and the first half of the 3rd millennium BCE; later the Afroeurasian world-system urbanization process significantly slowed down until the 1st millennium BCE (Korotayev 2006a; Korotayev and Grinin 2006, 2012).
+A relatively rapid process of emergence and growth of the cities in the Afroeurasian world-system was observed in the second half of the 4th millennium and the first half of the 3rd millennium BCE; later the Afroeurasian world-system urbanization process slowed down very significantly until the 1st millennium BCE (Korotayev 2006a; Korotayev, Grinin 2006, 2012).
 One of the most important results of this period was the growth of political integration of the Afroeurasian world-system core societies, which was a consequence of rather complex military-political and other interactions.
-First of all, in the Afroeurasian world-system core one could observe the growth of political complexity: from cities and small polities to large early and developed states (Grinin and Korotayev 2006; Grinin 2008a).
+First of all, in the Afroeurasian world-system core one could observe the growth of political complexity: from cities and small polities to large early and developed states (Grinin, Korotayev 2007; Grinin 2008a).
 Secondly, the first empires emerged.
-Thirdly, since the 3rd millennium BCE one could observe cycles of political hegemony upswings and downswings (Frank and Gills 1993; see also Chase-Dunn et al. 2010).
+Thirdly, since the 3rd millennium BCE one could observe cycles of political hegemony upswings and downswings (Frank, Gills 1993; see also Chase-Dunn et al. 2010).

-In the late 3^{rd} millennium and the 2^{nd} millennium BCE in Mesopotamia one could observe the succession of the Akkadian Empire, the 3^{rd} Dynasty of Ur Kingdom, the Old Babylonian Kingdom, the Assyrian Kingdom.
-In the second half of the 2^{nd} millennium BCE, one could see a vigorous hegemonic struggle between Assyria, Egypt, and the Hittite Kingdom.
+In the late $3^{rd}$ millennium and the $2^{nd}$ millennium BCE in Mesopotamia one could observe the succession of the Akkadian Empire, the $3^{rd}$ Dynasty of Ur Kingdom, the Old Babylonian Kingdom, the Assyrian Kingdom.
+In the second half of the $2^{nd}$ millennium BCE one could see a vigorous hegemonic struggle between Assyria, Egypt, and the Hittite Kingdom.